yohamta/ganim8/README.md

 ```

 * `img` is an image object to use for the animation.
-* `frames` is an array of frames (Quads in LÖVE argot).
+* `frames` is an array of frames ([image.Rectangle](https://pkg.go.dev/image#Rectangle)).
 You could provide your own quad array if you wanted to, but using a grid to get them is very convenient.
 * `durations` is a number or a table.
 When it's a number, it represents the duration of all frames in the animation.
 When it's a table, it can represent different durations for different frames.
 You can specify durations for all frames individually, like this: `[]time.Duration{time.Milliseconds * 100, time.Milliseconds * 500, time.Milliseconds * 100}` or you can specify durations for ranges of frames: `map[string]time.Duration{"3-5": time.Milliseconds * 200}`.
 * `onLoop` is an optional parameter which can be a function or a string representing one of the animation methods.
 It does nothing by default.
 If specified, it will be called every time an animation "loops".
 It will have two parameters: the animation instance, and how many loops have been elapsed.
 The most usual value (apart from none) is the
 string 'pauseAtEnd'.
 It will make the animation loop once and then pause and stop on the last frame.